tmonk/rbkc-parking-monitor/README.md

 ## ❓ Troubleshooting
 *   **"Cache Empty"**: The system hasn't seen an email yet.
 Forward a suspension email to your monitored inbox.
 *   **Wrong Location**: Nominatim geocoding is good but not perfect.
 Try adding the full postcode (e.g., "W8 7NX").

-## ⚠️ Disclaimer
-This tool is for assistance only. **Always check physical street signage** before leaving your car.
-The developers are not responsible for any Parking Charge Notices (PCNs) incurred.